ITensor/website/docs/recipes/basic_dmrg.md

     sweeps.cutoff() = 1E-10; //desired truncation error

-The wavefunction must use the same sites as the Hamiltonian, so we construct it using the same model object as before
+The wavefunction must use the same sites as the Hamiltonian, so we construct it using the same sites object as before

-    MPS psi(model);
+    MPS psi(sites);

 By default an MPS is initialized to a random product state; we could also set psi to some specific initial state using an [[InitState|classes/initstate]] object.